anadis504/ot-harjoitustyo/dokumentaatio/vaatimusmäärittely.md

   * No frame, snake appears on the opposite side of the screen when hitting the frame.
 [Done week 4 (this is the default and only frame)]
   * Partly framed, different obstacles.

+### Issues
+As of 1.12.2020 there is (at least) one bug in the program.
+The "back to menu" button does not work propperly when "Game Over".
+It works fine until user selects "view scores", after which the button does not appear in the game frame when "Game Over".
+All advice are heartly welcome!

 ## GUI scetch
 <img src="https://github.com/anadis504/ot-harjoitustyo/blob/master/dokumentaatio/kuvat/20201110_212041.jpg" width=750>